 - 1. Zoom in on your image to 1:1.
-You can do this easily by using the 1:1 Zoom preset located in the Navigator pane. - 2.
+You can do this easily by clicking 100 in the Navigator pane. - 2.
 Enable the Sharpening controls by toggling the on/off control in the pane's title bar. - 3.
 Select the sharpening method that will provide the best results for your image.
 You may need to experiment to determine this. - 4.
 Adjust the amount slider to determine the amount of sharpening desired. - 5.
 Use the Highlight and Shadow sliders to limit the sharpening from being applied to the darkest and lightest areas of the image which can prevent sharpening of noise. - 6.
 Similarly, adjusting the Skin slider can help protect skin tones from being oversharpened in the resizing process.